Familial hypercholesterolemia (FH) is a type of high cholesterol. It leads to higher levels of bad cholesterol (LDL) in the blood.

 - Genetic testing

-Other tests may also be done to rule out other conditions.
+Other tests may be done to rule out other conditions.

 FH will need lifelong treatment.
-The goal is to:
+The goal of treatment is to:

 - Lower LDL levels

-- Decrease the risk of problems such as heart disease or stroke
+- Lower the risk of problems such as heart disease or stroke

 - Low in saturated fats and cholesterol